-With its distinctive appearance, unusual voice, and willful personality, the Siamese cat is a desirable breed.
+With its distinctive appearance, unusual voice, and wilful personality, the Siamese cat is a desirable breed.
 As with many purebred cats, they are in high demand which makes them expensive to purchase.
 How much can you expect to pay for one?

 A Siamese cat’s price varies according to type.
 Although a pedigree Siamese kitten typically costs $400 to $1000 from a reputable breeder, you should be prepared for the price to be $1500 or more if both queen and stud cats have championship status.

-Adult Siamese cats with a desired pedigree, exceptional point markings, and championship potential are more expensive than kittens from standard parents.
+An adult Siamese cat with a desired pedigree, exceptional point markings, and championship potential is more expensive than a kitten from standard parents.

 We explain why the Siamese cat price varies, compare adult and kitten prices, and cover how age, colors, and patterns affect what you will pay.

 If you’re on a budget, Siamese cats and kittens cost less from shelters and rescue centers so it’s worth registering your interest with these.

 When considering how much Siamese cats cost don’t forget the costs other than the purchase price as these are far higher – as you’ll soon see!

 When you consider the ongoing costs of their care, the Siamese cat price pales into insignificance after a few years of ownership!